mysensors/NodeManager/README.md

     void setupInterrupts();
     // return the pin from which the last interrupt came int getLastInterruptPin();
-    // set the default interval in minutes all the sensors will report their measures.
+    // [36] set the default interval in minutes all the sensors will report their measures.
+If the same function is called on a specific sensor, this will not change the previously set value. or sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10 minutes) void setReportIntervalSeconds(int value);
-    // If the same function is called on a specific sensor, this will not change the previously set value
+    // [37] set the default interval in minutes all the sensors will report their measures.
+If the same function is called on a specific sensor, this will not change the previously set value. or sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10 minutes) void setReportIntervalMinutes(int value);
-    // For sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10 minutes) void setReportIntervalMinutes(int value);
+    // [38] set the default interval in minutes all the sensors will report their measures.
+If the same function is called on a specific sensor, this will not change the previously set value. or sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10 minutes) void setReportIntervalHours(int value);
-    void setReportIntervalSeconds(int value);
+    // [39] set the default interval in minutes all the sensors will report their measures.
+If the same function is called on a specific sensor, this will not change the previously set value. or sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10 minutes) void setReportIntervalDays(int value);
     // [30] if set and when the board is battery powered, sleep() is always called instead of wait() (default: true) void setSleepOrWait(bool value);
     // sleep if the node is a battery powered or wait if it is not for the given number of milliseconds